nasa/ow_simulator/ow_lander/README.md

 bool delete_prev_traj    # Set to true to cleanup ~/.ros
 ```

-### move_guarded trajectory planning
+### guarded_move trajectory planning
-Call the MoveGuarded service.
+Call the GuardedMove service.
 This creates two trajectories in .ros Args:
 ```
 bool use_defaults           # Set to true to use the default touch location bool delete_prev_traj       # Set to true for cleanup